BoilerplateMVC/Marionette-Require-Boilerplate/README.markdown

    If we look at the mobile Require.js configurations, we will see the first thing being configured are the paths.
 Setting paths allow you to define an alias name and file path for any file that you like.

-   Typically, you want to set a path for any file that will be listed as a dependency in more than one module (eq. jQuery, Backbone).
+   Typically, you want to set a path for any file that will be listed as a dependency in more than one module (eq. jQuery, Marionette, Backbone).
 This saves you some typing, since you just have to list the alias name, and not the entire file path, when listing dependencies.
 After all of the file paths are set, you will find the Shim configuration (Added in Require.js 2.0).

    The Shim configuration allows you to easily include non-AMD compatible JavaScript files with Require.js (a separate library such as [Use.js](https://github.com/tbranyen/use.js/) was previously needed for this).
 This is very important, because Backbone versions > 0.5.3 no longer support AMD (meaning you will get an error if you try to use both Require.js and the latest version of Backbone).
+Marionette as well does not support AMD.
 This configuration is a much better solution than manually editing non-AMD compatible JavaScript files to make sure the code is wrapped in a `define` method.
 Require.js creator [James Burke](http://tagneto.blogspot.com/) previously maintained AMD compatible forks of both Backbone.js and Underscore.js because of this exact reason.

-         shim: {
+        shim:{
+            // jQuery Mobile
+            "jquerymobile":["jquery"],
             // Backbone
-            "backbone": {
+            "backbone":{
                 // Depends on underscore/lodash and jQuery
-               "deps": ["underscore", "jquery"],
+                "deps":["underscore", "jquery"],
                 // Exports the global window.Backbone object
-              "exports": "Backbone"
+                "exports":"Backbone"
             },
+            //Marionette
+            "marionette":{
+                "deps":["underscore", "backbone", "jquery"],
+                "exports":"Marionette"
+            },
+            //Handlebars
+            "handlebars":{
+                "exports":"Handlebars"
+            },
+            // Backbone.validateAll plugin that depends on Backbone "backbone.validateAll":["backbone"]
         }

    The Shim configuration also takes the place for the old Require.js `order` plugin.
 Within the Shim configuration, you can list files and their dependency tree.
 An example is jQuery plugins being dependent on jQuery: